HALFpipe/ImputationProtocol/README.md

 > This project is currently at an experimental stage and has not been validated by an experienced geneticist.
 Please use at your own risk.

 With the advent of stricter data privacy laws in many jurisdictions, it has become impossible for some researchers to use the [Michigan Imputation Server](https://imputationserver.readthedocs.io/en/latest/) to phase and impute genotype data.
-This project allows you to use the open source code behind the server with the [1000 Genomes Phase 3 v5](https://imputationserver.readthedocs.io/en/latest/reference-panels/#1000-genomes-phase-3-version-5) reference, and the rest of the [ENIGMA Imputation Protocol](https://enigma.ini.usc.edu/wp-content/uploads/2020/02/ENIGMA-1KGP_p3v5-Cookbook_20170713.pdf), on your local workstation or high-performance compute cluster.
+This project allows you to use the open source code behind the server on your local workstation or high-performance compute cluster, together with the [1000 Genomes Phase 3 v5](https://imputationserver.readthedocs.io/en/latest/reference-panels/#1000-genomes-phase-3-version-5) reference, and the rest of the [ENIGMA Imputation Protocol](https://enigma.ini.usc.edu/wp-content/uploads/2020/02/ENIGMA-1KGP_p3v5-Cookbook_20170713.pdf), .

 ## System requirements